tldr-pages/tldr/pages/common/aria2c.md

 `aria2c "{{url1}}" "{{url2}}"`

-- Download the URIs listed in a file with limited parallel downloads:
+- Download the URIs listed in a file with a specific number of parallel downloads:

 `aria2c --input-file={{path/to/file}} --max-concurrent-downloads={{number_of_downloads}}`